 Once upon a time, there was a young girl named Alice.
-One day talking to her sister while sitting on a riverbank, she saw a talking rabbit looking at his pocket-watch and muttering and hurrying away through the long grass… Alice follows her to a rabbit hole but somehow the rabbit has disappeared and Alice fell down the rabbit hole.
+One day talking to her sister while sitting on a riverbank, she saw a talking rabbit looking at his pocket watch and muttering and hurrying away through the long grass… Alice follows her to a rabbit hole but somehow the rabbit has disappeared and Alice fell down the rabbit hole.
 There she saw a hall with a lot of doors and only a key on the table…

-Well, I’m no Alice, neither are you.
+Well, I’m not Alice, and neither are you.

-But I do feel like her sometimes when I decided to travel places unknown to me and yet still so much heard of.
+But I do feel like her sometimes when I decided to travel to places unknown to me and yet still so much heard of.

-Travelling is a true spirit one can never resist.
+Traveling is a true spirit one can never resist.
 Why should you resist it?
 It may help you to become the best version of yourself like falling down the rabbit hole was for Alice.

 I’m relating my traveling experience to Alice’s because that’s how random and absurd sometimes it all feels and yet everything is true in reality.